fcarella/flutter_docker_image_windows/README.md

-# Flutter Development Environment with Docker on Windows 11
+# Flutter Dev Container Template for Windows 11

-This project provides a complete, containerized setup for starting a new Flutter project from scratch.
-It uses a **Fedora 42** Linux container to ensure a consistent toolchain and is integrated with **Visual Studio Code's Dev Containers** for a seamless "open and code" experience on a **Windows 11 host**.
+This repository is a starter template for bootstrapping a new Flutter project with a fully containerized, reproducible development environment.
+It uses a **Fedora 42** Linux container and is integrated with **Visual Studio Code's Dev Containers** feature for a seamless "clone and code" experience on a **Windows 11 host**.

-The environment handles all the complex networking required for emulator access and hot reload, allowing you to focus on building your app.
+The environment handles all the complex networking required for emulator access and hot reload, allowing you to go from `git clone` to a running Flutter app in minutes.

 ## Features